BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-10-30-HTB_Cicada.md

 ---
-title: "Cicada Walkthrough: Exploiting Shared Access from Guest User Privileges"
+title: 'Cicada Walkthrough: Exploiting Shared Access from Guest User Privileges'
 date: 2024-10-30 20:00:00 +0530
-categories: [Capture the Flags, Windows]
+categories:
+- Capture the Flags
+- Windows
-tags: [HTB,smb,credential_compromise,ldap,on-prem]
+tags:
+- HTB
+- smb
+- credential_compromise
+- ldap
+- on-prem
-description: "Walkthrough of HTB's Cicada machine"
+description: Walkthrough of HTB's Cicada machine
 ---
 ### Recon

 To begin the reconnaissance phase, a full port scan was conducted using Nmap to identify open TCP ports on the target.
 The scan was optimized for speed and aimed at discovering all ports: